Why does the NOVACares Office exist?

 - Call if you are or were victimized to receive information and assistance.

-- Join our support group, which is led by our SAS coordinators and held every semester.
+- Join our support group, which is led by our SAS coordinators.